How to become

 Work

-You could start work with a broadcaster as a production assistant and later apply for a place on an in-house engineer training scheme.
+You could start work as a production assistant and apply for a place on an engineer training scheme once you have some experience.

-You could also begin as a broadcast technician, for example after an apprenticeship, then do further training on the job to become an engineer.
+Another option is to begin as a broadcast technician, for example after an apprenticeship, and do further training on the job to become an engineer.

 Volunteering

-You'll find it useful to get practical experience using broadcast technology equipment, as competition for places on training schemes is strong.
-You could get this through:
+You'll find it useful to get practical experience using broadcasting equipment as there is a lot of competition for places on training schemes.

 - student film and TV productions